Will Smith Player Props: Dodgers vs. Reds

 Will Smith At The Plate

+- Smith has picked up a hit in 28 of 42 games this year, with multiple hits 14 times.

-- Looking at the 41 games he has played this year, he's went deep in eight of them (19.5%), and in 4.4% of his trips to the plate.
+- Looking at the 42 games he has played this year, he's hit a long ball in eight of them (19.0%), and in 4.3% of his trips to the plate.

+- Smith has driven home a run in 18 games this season (42.9%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.